“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 “You…” Saitou kissed the corners of Sano’s pouting lips. “…were an awkward scared virgin who was thinking about someone else and came after about thirty seconds.”
 As he drew back a bit and observed Sano’s increased glower, he grinned and added, “And I enjoyed it very much.
 You could have done a lot worse and I would probably still have enjoyed it.”

-Sano was placated, but also determined, now, to wring more distinct praise out of his lover.
+Placated, Sano also determined, now, to wring more distinct praise out of his lover.
 He ran one hand up under Saitou’s black shirt, which was sticky with Sano’s ejaculate, to pinch one of the officer’s hard nipples even as he started squirming again more pointedly against the hot length that filled him below.
 “You don’t think I’m pathetic now,” he growled.

 “No,” Saitou gasped, his eyes closing briefly and his whole body tensing beneath Sano.
 “Not at this, anyway.”